The Thorough Guide to Reykjavík

 6) Go Whale Watching and Puffin Spotting

 Whale watching is without a doubt one of the best things to do in Reykjavík.
-The best time for whale watching in Iceland is between April-October, with the peak being in the Summer months of June, July and August.
+The best time for whale watching in Iceland is between April and October, with the peak being in the Summer months of June, July and August.
 Whale species such as Humpback, Blue, Fin, Minke, Sperm and Orcas can be spotted in the waters off Iceland’s capital and the best way to see them is on a boat tour from Reykjavík Harbour.
 There are several different types of whale watching trips from Reykjavík, with the majority of them including puffin spotting too.

 Whale watching trips typically take 3 hours and provide overalls to keep you warm, as well as a knowledgeable guide who will give you lots of informative commentary.
 You’ll likely spot whales, dolphins, porpoises and puffins, as well as cruising past the main sights of Iceland’s capital from the water.
 Here are the best, eco-certified whale watching tours you can join from Reykjavík: